Firstly, a big welcome to all you new BitTorrent Sync users!

 How to make BitTorrent Sync "Portable"

-Running Sync directly from a USB Stick/Memory Card was supported up until version 1.2.24.
+Running Sync directly from a USB Stick/Memory Card was officially supported up until version 1.2.24.
 The Sync team have since removed this option in more recent builds whilst they focus on "higher priority" development tasks.
 "Portable Mode" may return in the future.

 How to make BitTorrent Sync run as a service